 How can you handle all this without getting a headache — especially when you have other tasks to do at the same time?

-Here, we’ll explain the ways you can do this.
-And we’ll show you how an annual leave management software like Timetastic simplifies the whole process.
+In this guide, we'll explain the best ways for managing annual leave requests.
+We’ll also show you how annual leave management software like Timetastic simplifies the whole process.

 1. How to manage your staff’s leave requests